lalithaeswar/SocialLoginComponent/README.md

 5)	Linked In

 functionalities:
-1)Sign In through Social account and get the Basic profile info such as
+1) Sign In through Social account and get the Basic profile info such as
-•	 Name
+- Name
-•	Profile Url
+- avatar
-•	Email
+-	Email
-•	id
+- id

-2)Sign out
+2) Sign out

 ## Using OptiSocialLogin from Your App